 - FAQs for Camps (Multnomah County)

-Every two weeks, HDC convenes architects, developers, and general contractor members to provide an opportunity for sharing of learning how construction projects are evolving and challenges that need to be confronted.
+HDC regularly convenes architects, developers, and general contractor members to provide an opportunity for sharing of learning how construction projects are evolving and challenges that need to be confronted.
 Reach out to Loren for more information.

 Governor Inslee’s Construction Working Group Recommendations can be found here.

-To share your perspectives, please contact your member representative or reach out to Emma for more information.
+To share your perspectives, please contact your member representative or reach out to Loren for more information.